Pierre Gustave Toutant Beauregard

 Returning home to New Orleans with $ 5.00 United States Dollars in his pocket.

-His Engineering skills are put to use as Superintendent of the NO, J&GN Railroad as well as the New Orleans & Carrolton Railroad.
+His Engineering skills are put to use as Superintendent of the New Orleans, Jackson & Great Northern Railroad as well as the New Orleans & Carrollton Railroad.
 These railroads have very different names today and are both globally renowned ~ and quite profitable.

 Pierre Gustave Toutant Beauregard